awslabs/aws-sdk-kotlin/docs/design/flexible-checksums.md

 ### `LazyAsyncValue`

 Pros:
-- already exists in the SDK
+- Already exists in the SDK
-- lazy execution
+- Lazy execution
-  - the checksum future can be computed only when it is ready / needed
+  - The checksum future can be computed only when it is ready / needed

 Cons:
-- no concept of "completion"
+- No concept of "completion"
-  - there is no way to indicate that the lazy value is ready for consumption. the underlying code block will be executed when `.get()` is called, which could happen earlier than intended
+  - There is no way to indicate that the lazy value is ready for consumption.
+The underlying code block will be executed when `.get()` is called, which could happen earlier than intended

 ### `RunnableFuture`
 Pros:
-- execution can be delayed until the result is actually needed
+- Execution can be delayed until the result is actually needed
-  - fixes the issue with eager execution in `CompletableFuture`
+  - Fixes the issue with eager execution in `CompletableFuture`
 Cons:
-- there is no concept of completion
+- There is no concept of completion
-  - calling `.get()` on a `Future` / `RunnableFuture` will block until it's complete. it can throw exceptions if the computation was cancelled, threw an exception, or if the thread was interrupted while blocking
+  - Calling `.get()` on a `Future` / `RunnableFuture` will block until it's complete

 Ultimately, `CompletableFuture` was chosen because it provides a way to model completion and the value can be set in a non-blocking manner.